lifchrs/CUDA-Flash-Attention/report.md

-# Flash Attention Final Report
+# CS 5220 Final: Flash Attention
 Adhitya Polavaram (ap977), Alkis Boukas (ab2453), JT Klenke (jtk96)

 [Link to code](https://github.com/lifchrs/CUDA-Flash-Attention)

 ## Introduction
 Attention is a ubiquitous computation used in transformers.
-It processes a sequence of embeddings that represent the tokens.
+It processes a sequence of embeddings that each represent a token.
 Mathematically, it involves 3 sequence length by embedding dimension (shortened to $N\times d$) matrices, $Q$, $K$, $V$.
 The attention computation, $\text{softmax}(\frac{QK^T}{\sqrt{d}})V$, involves computing $QK^T=S$ a large $N\times N$ matrix and then computing a softmax operation over the rows of $S$ before finally multiplying by $V$ to yield a $N\times d$ output matrix.
 The softmax operation is defined for an $n$ dimensional vector $x$ as $\frac{\exp{x_i}}{\sum_{j=1}^n\exp{x_j}}$, an exponentiation of all entries vectors (in our case rows of $S$) and then a normalization.
 However, in order to maintain numerical stability in practice, we want to first subtract all values by the max of all values in the row, $m = \max_i(x_i)$.
 Note that this doesn't change the value of the softmax, and provides numerical stability by making sure that no exponent becomes too large.
 Given that the softmax operation involves two global values, the maximum and this normalization factor, it would seem that we'd be forced to materialize all of $S$ at once, but with clever updating we can instead keep a running value for the maximum and normalization factor and update past values.
 The final answer will be mathematically equivalent (although not equivalent in practice because of floating point rounding error).

 Since $N >> d$, with even longer sequence lengths being used by latest architectures, attentions matrices are typically tall and skinny which means that we want to avoid having to materialize all of $S$.
 We do this by tiling $Q, K, V$ into $B_r\times B_c$ sized tiles.
 Then we can make use of the tiles $Q_i, K_j$ to compute a tile of $S$, we keep a running value for the normalization factor and the maximum value for each row (two $B_r$ sized vectors), we can then use these values to update past tiles of the output matrix $O$.
 Since $\exp(x_i-m_{new}) = \exp(x_i)/\exp(m)$ we can update old values to reflect the new maximum value and similarly update the normalization factor, multiplying by the old factor and dividing by the new one.
 We do this for each tile, iteratively constructing the final output.